List of York City F.C. players: Players with 100 or more appearances

 Paul Barnes, who was York City's top scorer in each of his four seasons at the club, won the Clubman of the Year award for 1993–94.

-Matty Blair scored the goal that sent York back to the Football League with the winner in the 2012 Conference Premier play-off final.
+Matty Blair scored the winning goal for York in the 2012 Conference Premier play-off final.

 Chris Brass was player-manager from 2003 to 2004, in which time the club was relegated to the Conference National.

 Clayton Donaldson was voted Clubman of the Year in the 2005–06 season and was top scorer in 2006–07.

 Wally Gould was noted for his speed while playing on the wing for York from 1961 to 1963.

 Michael Ingham is the second highest appearing goalkeeper in York's history behind Tommy Forgan.

 Dean Kiely played in goal in York's penalty shoot-out victory over Crewe Alexandra in the 1993 Third Division play-off final.

 John Mackin was a key figure in the York team that won promotion to the Third Division in the 1970–71 season.

 Graeme Murty signed for Reading for a transfer fee of £700,000 in 1998.

 Jon Parkin scored the opening goal as York beat Macclesfield Town in the 2017 FA Trophy final.

 Chris Smith captained the York team that won the 2011–12 FA Trophy and the 2012 Conference Premier play-offs.

 Gordon Staniforth was voted Clubman of the Year in successive seasons, winning the award in 1977–78 and 1978–79.

 Steve Tutill made 366 appearances for York between 1987 and 1997.

 Norman Wilkinson is York's record goalscorer with 143 goals in a 12-year career with the club.